United States of America Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-All travellers entering the USA under the Visa Waiver Program require individual machine-readable passports.
-Children included on a parent's passport also require their own machine-readable passport.
-Travellers not in possession of machine-readable passports will require a valid USA entry visa.
+All travellers entering the USA under the Visa Waiver Program require an e-Passport with an embedded electronic chip.
+Travellers not in possession of e-passports require a valid USA entry visa.

 An ESTA is valid for two years, so if you've applied for one previously, ensure it's still valid.